Verify Webhook Signatures

 }'

-Store the returned secret securely — it won't be shown again.
+Store this as NEXTAPI_WEBHOOK_SECRET in your environment — it won't be shown again.

 Verification implementation